 What advice can you give on finding new clients and/or making yourself visible enough that your work queue remains full?

 A freelance illustrator from San Diego, California, Graham Smith has an impressive list of clients: Blue Moon Brewing Co., Boston Globe, Rolling Stone, NPR, ESPN, J.P.
 Morgan Chase, The Washington Post, T. Rowe Price, Sony, and many more.
 His clients aside, though, his work definitely speaks for itself.
 His illustrations can be found in publications, on products, and in advertisements.
 His work is quite unique too with a combination retro yet still modern look and full of earthy colors and fantastic textures.
 Smith begins his sketches with traditional paper, pen, and pencil and finishes the final touches digitally.
-To check out his stunning portfolio, visit his website or follow him on Facebook or Google+.
+To check out his stunning portfolio, visit his website or follow him on Facebook.
 You can also watch his sketching process in his Vimeo videos, or keep up with his process on his blog.

 When we asked Graham Smith for his advice on keeping work flowing, he replied with very actionable tips: